FAQ: Teaching Innovation Grant

 STE fellows are able to apply as members on different teams; however, a fellow may only participate in one awarded innovation grant.

 What can funds be used for?

-The funds are not intended to serve as income.
 Funds can be used to cover direct and indirect costs that include purchases of software, staff services, equipment (hardware, robotics), assistive devices, materials and production costs, infrastructure services, subscriptions, and collaborative activities with external partners.
 Graduate students may also be able to use funding as part of a research award, subject to determination by the committee.

 My project will cost more than $5000, and we have multiple team members.
 Is additional funding available?

 EPIC Leadership will review the project budgets; in some cases, additional funding may be awarded.
 The EPIC Instructional Designer will also work with the team to identify other sources of funding beyond the EPIC Program.
 Funds are not intended to serve as income, so the budget should reflect needs related to direct and indirect costs as listed above.